 WRITTEN FORM

-Art.
-29. No additional agreement has been made orally.
-Any change or addition to this agreement must be in writing to be effective.
-This also applies to any agreement concerning the written form requirement itself.

 DELEGATION

 Art.
-30. Without the prior consent of the General Assembly, no Member is entitled to delegate or assign any of its rights or obligations under this agreement or under any separate instrument deriving from this agreement, to a third party.
+30. Without the prior consent of the General Assembly, no member is entitled to delegate or assign any of its rights or obligations under these Articles of Association or under any separate instrument deriving from these Articles of Association, to a third party.

 SEVERABILITY

 Art.
-31. If any provision of this document is or becomes legally ineffective, the validity of the remaining provisions shall not be affected thereby.
-Any ineffective or inadmissible provision shall be replaced by a legally effective provision that comes as close as possible to the intentions of the parties hereto.
+31. If any provision of these Articles of Association is or becomes legally ineffective, the validity of the remaining provisions shall not be affected thereby.
+Any ineffective or inadmissible provision shall be replaced by a legally effective provision that comes as close as possible to the intentions of the members.

-COPIES

-Art.
-32. By its signature, each party acknowledges, that it has received one original copy.

 UNSPECIFIED PROVISIONS IN ARTICLES OF ASSOCIATION

 Art.
-33. Any provision concerning the Association and not specified in the Articles of Association shall be settled in accordance with the Code on Companies and Associations of 23 March 2019.
+32. Any provision concerning the Association and not specified in the Articles of Association shall be settled in accordance with the Code on Companies and Associations of 23 March 2019.